-3. LEASES
+3. Leases

 On January 1, 2019, the Company adopted ASC 842 using the modified retrospective transition approach allowed under ASU 2018-11 which releases companies from presenting comparative periods and related disclosures under ASC 842 and requires a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption (Note 2).
 The Company is party to two operating leases for office or laboratory space.
 The Company's finance leases are immaterial both individually and in the aggregate.
 The Company has elected to apply the short-term lease exception to all leases of one year or less.
-As of June 30, 2019, this exception applies to one operating lease for office and laboratory space, which is for a term of one year, and expired June 30, 2019.
+As of June 30, 2019, this exception approach allowers of size of adoption (Note 2).
+The Company's party lease for office and laboratory space.
+Which is for a term of one year, and expired June 30, 2019.
 Rent expense for six months ended June 30, 2018 and 2019 was \$64,474 and \$69,524, respectively, which are included in operating expenses.